The various types of swallowtail butterflies are some of the most beautiful butterflies in the world. Each has its own unique look and behavior.

 Scientific name: Papilio zelicaon

-The Anise Swallowtail is a brightly colored butterfly found throughout much of western North America except in Arizona and New Mexico.
+The anise swallowtail is a brightly colored butterfly found throughout much of western North America except in Arizona and New Mexico.
 The anise swallowtail is a gentle butterfly that prefers to feed on nectar from flowers.

 The butterfly is typically found near gardens, fields, and orchards.
-The wings of the Anise Swallowtail are vibrant black, blue and yellow.
+The wings of the anise swallowtail are vibrant black, blue and yellow.
 They also have black tips on the wings.

 12. Laurel Swallowtail